-Immediately after the abstract, provide a maximum of 5 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
+Immediately after the abstract, provide a maximum of 5 keywords and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

 Acknowledgements of people, grants, funds, etc. should be placed in a separate section before the References.
 If the work has been presented in a conference or scholarly meeting, it should be mentioned here.

 Authors must identify and declare any personal circumstances or interest that may be perceived as inappropriately influencing the representation or interpretation of reported research results.
 If there is no conflict of interest, please state "The authors declare no conflict of interest."